A Functional Medicine Guide To Supplements

 How to incorporate: Spirulina is most commonly available in powder form, which makes it perfect to just stir into your tea or add to your daily smoothie!

 Inflammation is at the center of every chronic health problem today and turmeric is a spice that contains one of the most powerful natural anti-inflammatory tools we know of.
-Whether you use the spice itself, or its active component (curcumin) in supplement form, you are on the anti-inflammatory war path with this weapon.
+Whether you use the spice itself, or its active component (curcumin) in supplement form, this is a supplement you should take if you are on the anti-inflammatory war path.

 Dosage: For those looking for inflammation maintenance, 2 grams per day is a good start, but as much as 10 grams per day may be needed (2) to drive down higher levels of inflammation.

 How to incorporate: Unless you know you have a problem with inflammation, don’t worry about using turmeric every single day.
 For most people, using turmeric in cooking a few times a week is enough to enjoy the benefits.
 Always add black pepper, which contains piperine, because it increases the bioavailability of curcumin by 2,000 percent.
 If you are struggling with chronic inflammation, take a turmeric supplement every day, and find a supplement that also includes piperine.

 This immune-boosting, common-cold-busting vitamin can reduce (3) symptoms of the cold by up to 30 percent.
 Most people get enough from food (65 to 90 mg per day), since a lot of foods contain it.
 Don’t worry about this supplement unless you feel the sniffles coming on.

 Dosage: 1,000 to 4,000 mg per day to boost your immune system and promote healthy skin.

 How to incorporate: Combining with zinc can increase vitamin C’s immune-boosting properties.
 Look for powdered supplements that you can mix with water to take with you for when you start to feel a little less than 100 percent.